Cognexus-Labs/FarmX/README.md

 # FarmX.
-FarmX is an open-source project developed for SSA Farmers.
+FarmX is an open-source project developed for Sub-Saharan African (SSA) Farmers.
 It is a comprehensive solution that leverages machine learning and mobile technology to help farmers make data-driven decisions and optimize their farming operations.

 #### Download FarmX APK - [here](https://drive.google.com/file/d/1yQP0Q0AToUHnF0cNFrlUkXEOwKk0Q57F/view?usp=drive_link)